-The vast majority of articles on this site relate to giving up severe, life-threatening addictions.
-My drug of choice was alcohol and it nearly killed me.
+The majority of articles on this site relate to transcending severe, life-threatening addictions.
 There are definitely worse problems to have than a penchant for soda or diet soda, but I want to address this issue because I think that many people have a legitimate addiction to soda.

 Most of us know that soda isn’t the best thing for you.
 And most of us have ordered a soda without even thinking about it.
 You’re out at a restaurant getting the same thing as everyone else, or maybe you’re stopping at McDonalds in the middle of a long drive.

-I would classify my “addiction” to soda as relatively mild but annoying.
-Giving up soda had been on the back of my mind for awhile before I actually did it.
+I would classify my former “addiction” to soda as relatively mild but annoying.
+Quitting soda had been in the back of my mind for awhile before I actually did it.

 - 1) I feel fewer irrational hunger pains throughout the day.